mitchglass97/Mint-Crypto-Chrome/README.md

 1.0.1 - Mint Crypto now syncs automatically in a new tab when user logs into Mint

+## Graphic Design

+I created the Mint Crypto logo using Inkscape, and the promo images (example below) using Figma

 ![big - chrome store](https://user-images.githubusercontent.com/52224377/111899432-9df76e80-89fa-11eb-9d57-2a4167241dfb.png)